Dräxlmaier Group

 The Dräxlmaier Group is a globally operating automotive supplier with its headquarters in the Lower Bavarian city of Vilsbiburg, Germany.
 Founded in 1958, the family-owned company specializes in the production of wiring harness systems, central electrical and electronic components, interiors, and low- and high-voltage battery systems for electric mobility for premium vehicles.

 Management

-Stefan Brandl and Jan Reblin are responsible for the management of the company.
-Stefan Brandl became the new Vice Chairman of the Dräxlmaier Group in June 2021.
-Fritz Dräxlmaier, who has been CEO for many years, serves as Chairman of the Board since January 2019.

-Financial Information
+Financial information

-In 2021, the corporation group achieved a revenue of EUR 4.6 billion and had around 72,000 employees.
-In terms of annual revenue, in 2021 the company ranked 57th among the 100 largest automotive suppliers in the world.
+In 2024, the corporation group achieved a revenue of EUR 5.5 billion and had around 70,000 employees.
+In terms of annual revenue, in 2022 the company ranked 64th among the 100 largest automotive suppliers in the world.
 The company's customers include Audi, BMW, Jaguar, Land Rover, Mercedes-Benz, MINI, Porsche, Tesla, and Volkswagen.

-Source: Die WeltBundesanzeigerKonzernabschluss zum Geschäftsjahr vom 01.01.2018 bis zum 31.12.2018 [Annual accounts report for the period January 2018 till December 2018](in German), published in Bundesanzeiger on 10 January 2020.Konzernabschluss zum Geschäftsjahr vom 01.01.2014 bis zum 31.12.2014 [Annual accounts report for the period January 2014 till December 2014](in German), published in Bundesanzeiger on 11 February 2016.Konzernabschluss zum Geschäftsjahr vom 01.01.2010 bis zum 31.12.2010 [Annual accounts report for the period January 2010 till December 2010](in German), published in Bundesanzeiger on 9 February 2012.